pviscone/SampleFactory/README.md

 - AccountingGroup: Your accounting group (Optional, if you don't have one just remove the field)
 - XROOTD_HOST: The EOS XRootD host were you want to copy your output files
 - LFN_PATH : The EOS XRootD path were you want to copy your output files
+- envs: Dictionary of env variables that will be set at the beginning of the script (Optional)

 If you want to run the submission on CRAB:
 - CRAB_SITE: Where to copy your output files